TiermoInvin/Livewell/UI&UX.md

 Still need to draw it out.

 # Initial opening:
-- Name
+1. Name
-- Age
+2. Age
-- Gender/Sex
+3. Gender/Sex
   - if Intersex, need to research more but I assume training will depend on gender and if hormones/whatever may affect your training.
+4. Competency Level
+  - Knowledge and experience with exercises I guess is the difference
-- Experience Level
+5. Progression Level
-- Goals
+6. Goals
   - Muscle Growth
   - Strength
       - Powerlifting